joakim/kay/README.md

     }
 }

--- create a new Nexus 9 replicant with some properties
+-- create a new Nexus 9 replicant
 officer-k: Nexus9 with { name: 'K', intelligence: 140 }

--- signaling the `move` receptor officer-k move
+-- signal the `move` receptor
+officer-k move

 --> '*moves*'